 We provide various levels of advising for incoming and current music students.
-We encourage all new students to read the FAQ's below and the University Catalog to have preliminary information before sending inquiries.
+We encourage all new students to review the FAQ's below and the degree information in the University Catalog before sending advising inquiries.

 Unlike most programs at Western, there are no course prerequisites needed to begin a major or minor in music.
 Instead, students must complete an entrance audition on their primary instrument or voice as a prerequisite to all coursework and declaration.
 Students cannot enroll in core music courses without first being accepted to the program through an entrance audition.
 Please visit the University Catalog for more information regarding core music coursework and requirements.

 The Bachelor of Arts in Music (B.A) is structured around sequential core curriculum that takes approximately three-years to complete.
 The Bachelor of Music degrees (BMus) are also structured around sequential core curriculum along with specialized courses for each concentration that takes roughly four years to complete, with the BMus Education P-12 degree finishing between year four and five.
 Transfer students and incoming freshman who qualify for course equivalency assessments may be able to accelerate their graduation timeline.
 Music core sequences begin each fall and do not repeat until the following year.

 We offer three separate assessments to determine equivalency and placement in our two-year core sequence of music theory, aural skills, and keyboarding skills for those who have successfully completed an entrance audition into our program.
 After assessments are complete the program coordinator will adjust course equivalency on each students’ TER (Transfer Equivalency Report), if required.
 All other music course equivalency will be determined by the admissions office and will not require an assessment, e.g. music ensembles, applied lessons, survey courses, etc.